oauth2-proxy/oauth2-proxy/docs/docs/configuration/overview.md

 | `--trusted-ip` | string \| list | list of IPs or CIDR ranges to allow to bypass authentication (may be given multiple times).
 When combined with `--reverse-proxy` and optionally `--real-client-ip-header` this will evaluate the trust of the IP stored in an HTTP header by a reverse proxy rather than the layer-3/4 remote address.
 WARNING: trusting IPs has inherent security flaws, especially when obtaining the IP address from an HTTP header (reverse-proxy mode).
 Use this option only if you understand the risks and how to manage them. | |
 | `--encode-state` | bool | encode the state parameter as UrlEncodedBase64 | false |

-[^1]: Only these providers support `--cookie-refresh`: Azure, GitLab, Google and OIDC
+[^1]: The following providers support `--cookie-refresh`: ADFS, Azure, GitLab, Google, Keycloak and all other Identity Providers who support the full OIDC specification
 [^2]: When using the `whitelist-domain` option, any domain prefixed with a `.` or a `*.` will allow any subdomain of the specified domain as a valid redirect URL.
 By default, only empty ports are allowed.
 This translates to allowing the default port of the URLs protocol (80 for HTTP, 443 for HTTPS, etc.) since browsers omit them.
 To allow only a specific port, add it to the whitelisted domain: `example.com:8080`.
 To allow any port, use `*`: `example.com:*`.

 See below for provider specific options